Skip to main content

 • OnLedgeMove is a BaseLedgeMovement component that listens to player input.

-• Information of old and new ledge positions are sent to LedgeAgent
+• Information about the old and new ledge positions is sent to LedgeAgent

 • LedgeAgent creates MoveRequests and passes them to PlayerLedgeMoveRequestProcessor